ijardillier/docker-elk/README.md

 When Kibana launches for the first time, it is not configured with any data view.

-> You need to configure each needed data view.s in order to discover data.
+> You need to configure each needed data view in order to discover data.

 ## Configuration